 Anglican Inter Faith Commission

-The Archbishop of Canterbury described the Commission’s role as essential to our future at a time when the world was looking for religious leaders to differ without hating.
-He said Commission brought together the wisest people across the Communion to work on this area in the places of highest tension with the aim of replacing diversity in conflict with diversity in collaboration.
+The Commission’s role has been described as essential to our future at a time when the world is looking for religious leaders to differ without hating.
+It brings together those with experience and wisdom from across the Communion to work on this in the places of highest tension, with the aim of replacing diversity in conflict with diversity in collaboration.

-The commission is chaired by Bishop Danald Jute of the Diocese of Kuching, the Church of the Province of South East Asia.
+The commission is chaired by Bishop Danald Jute of the Diocese of Kuching in the Church of the Province of South East Asia.

 Commission members meet the Grand Imam of al-Azhar al-Sharif in Cairo.